Farewell to the King: Development

 "I'm a story teller," said Milius.
 "I'm a modern technology version of the Borneo tribal storyteller who squats near the fire in the long house and tells his tale.
 We're all telling the same tale.
 It's about the struggle of people to survive and, more important, to be free.
 It's about the necessity of making moral choices - and their costs.
 But it seems more real when you see where it really happened - and the people it really happened to.
 It's set in the 1940s and many people lost their freedom in the 1940s and were taking action and having adventures to get it back.
 Human beings like to hear stories about how they've survived and stayed free."

+Anne Coates, the editor, called it "a terrific script.
+And everybody said, whatever you do, do not work with John Milius, you will hate him.
+He’s not your kind of person, and he’s a bully and he’s a this and that and the other, and you won’t really get on with him.
+But it was a three months location in Borneo, and so, rather stupidly, I went for a meeting with John Milius, and he was very charming to me, but, I didn’t like him.
+And he ran down everybody that I admired and liked...
+But he was being his sort of, most charming to me and everything.
+And so I thought, oh well, maybe it’ll be all right."